bengras/goboek.nl/content/blog/004_buildsystem.md

 to underestimate how much more complex something has to be if it has to work for everyone, in any environment, compared to just for you.
 You got it working in your environment, after all.
-I'd like it if MINIX never had any build problems.
+I'd like it if Minix never had any build problems.
 (Let's not talk about run problems for now - that's much harder to measure.)
 But we're a pretty small team so can't go down the [long tail](http://en.wikipedia.org/wiki/Long_tail) of reasons why builds might break in many different environments.

-MINIX can be cross-built for x86 or ARM and so relies on its host environment to a degree.
+Minix can be cross-built for x86 or ARM and so relies on its host environment to a degree.
 This can't be controlled, so to have a robust build system that not only works but also doesn't break easily is pretty hard.